ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_releasing.rst

 To prepare for a release, a collection must have:

-* A publicly available policy of releasing, versioning, and deprecation (for example, written in its README or in a dedicated pinned issue).
+* A publicly available policy of releasing, versioning, and deprecation.
+This can be, for example, written in its README or in a dedicated pinned issue.
-* A pinned issue when its release managers inform the community about planned or completed releases (can be combined with the release policy issue mentioned above).
+* A pinned issue when its release managers inform the community about planned or completed releases.
+This can be combined with the release policy issue mentioned above.
 * A :ref:`changelog <collection_changelogs>`.
 * Releases of the collection tagged in the collection's repository.
-* CI pipelines up and running (can be implemented by using GitHub Actions, Azure Pipelines, Zuul).
+* CI pipelines up and running.
+This can be implemented by using GitHub Actions, Azure Pipelines, Zuul.
 * All CI tests running against a commit that releases the collection.
 If they do not pass, the collection MUST NOT be released.